80 USD oil is not cheap

 I react to pain pretty quickly – well, at least, the economic sort of pain.
 I just hate throwing money after something if a cheaper and often better solution is available.
 A good example would be telecommunication.

 Today, everything is VOIP or some other web-based protocol.
-I use cloud-based services to share information, secure my data and do whatever I need to do at any moment.
+I use cloud-based services to share information, secure my data, and do whatever I need to do at any moment.
 And I still spend hours talking to someone at the other end of the planet but the cost of doing so is insignificant.
 It just does not matter anymore.

 Are those services of worse quality?
-Hell no, I actually often tell people to call me on Skype or Viber because the regular phone line is so grubby.
+Hell no, I often tell people to call me on Skype or Viber because the regular phone line is so grubby.
 And VOIP is on me at all times.

 I am not talking about super expensive offshore oil drilling or some exotic exploration techniques or an LNG project that uses some crappy source of gas just because the high price makes it look worthwhile.
-I am talking about real innovation like LNG as a fuel or 3rd generation bio-methane or synthetic methane or nano-liquefaction or flare gas conversion by mini LNG or some really advanced stuff such as – dare I say – nuclear fusion …
+I am talking about real innovation like LNG as a fuel or 3rd generation bio-methane or synthetic methane or nano-liquefaction or flare gas conversion by mini LNG or some advanced stuff such as – dare I say – nuclear fusion …

-You get the gist?
+Do you get the gist?

-Those new things are actually not expensive at all (well, some of them at least) but they need a market just as anything hoping to produce positive cash flow needs a market to feast on.
+Those new things are not expensive at all (well, some of them at least) but they need a market just as anything hoping to produce positive cash flow needs a market to feast on.
 And many of those things – although technically very mature – have stumbled over the chicken and egg problem for decades.

-But with expensive oil, alternatives are being tried out increasingly and even if many of those first projects fail, some actually take the second step and even the third.
+But with expensive oil, alternatives are being tried out increasingly and even if many of those first projects fail, some take the second step and even the third.
 Some of them eventually do succeed and those that do build critical mass which once it’s created, cannot easily be undone.

 So, will the oil price fall now because of the impact of all those new things that have been festering for many years?